AbdoAwwad93/QuizRoom-BackEnd/README.md

 2. **Submit Answer for a Question**
    - **POST** `/api/student/quizzes/<quiz_id>/questions/<question_id>/answer/`
+   - Description: Submit an answer for a specific question in a quiz.
    - Body:
      ```json
      {
        "answer_text": "4"
      }
      ```
-   - Submits the student's answer for the specified question.

 3. **Submit Quiz**
    - **POST** `/api/student/quizzes/<quiz_id>/submit/`
-   - Submits the entire quiz for grading.
+   - Description: Submit all answers for a quiz in bulk for grading and finalization.
    - Body:
      ```json
       {